ducknuk/Asus-X542UQ-Hackintosh/README.md

-# Asus X542UQ Catalina Hackintosh
+# VivoBook Asus X542UQ laptop Catalina 10.15.7 Hackintosh
-This repository provides you the material of installation the Catalana Hackintosh with Opencore.
+This repository provides you the material of installation the Catalana Hackintosh with Opencore (0.7.2).
 Here you can find RELEASE and DEBUG versions.
 Feel free to ask questions and make contributions.

 <br>